lijingxi96/Project/README.md

 ## Detailed Instructions:
 <li>1.
 Users should run each of the function in Define Functions part, which includes 11 various functions we created to be used later.
 <li>2.
 Users can instantiate different objects for cities in UK using the class called Rental.
-By using methods we created for this class, users can implement gender_preference_analysis, size_analysis, price_analysis……
+By using methods we created for this class, users can implement gender_preference_analysis, size_analysis, price_analysis...
+In addtion, users can visualize the analysis by choosing to plot pie chart, bar chart or heatmap.
 <li>3.
-In the Further Analysis part of our project, we realize to plot the relationship between average rental price and population.
+In the Further Analysis part of our project, we (1) analyze how poplulation affect rental price by plotting a scatter graph between average rental price and population; (2) analyze the relationship between selling price and rental price with a scatter graph; (3) present the frequency distribution of UK four main cities' rental price.

 # SOURCE OF DATA
 <li> pop_by_zip.csv (population of each postcode area in UK): https://www.gov.uk/government/statistical-data-sets